formulae-org/formulae-js/README.md

 # Fōrmulæ — web application (`formulae-js`)

-Fōrmulæ is a web-based visual environment for **computing**, **composing**, and **conversing** with tree-structured expressions.
+Fōrmulæ is a web-based visual environment for **composing**, **conversing**, and **computing** with tree-structured expressions.
 You build expressions by navigating and editing a tree — never by typing syntax — and they are rendered as mathematical and scientific notation on an HTML canvas.
 It runs entirely in the browser; there is nothing to install.

 🌐 **Live at [formulae.org](https://formulae.org)** · 📦 **Organization: [formulae-org](https://github.com/formulae-org)**